 We are a volunteer-run, nonprofit organization, and we are set up to offer a limited number of basic services.
 It costs your vet a great deal to offer you a full-service practice, which is why their prices are higher.
-They support a payroll, maintain a more complex facility, and remain stocked with a far greater range of supplies so that they can offer you whatever you need when you have an appointment with them.
+They maintain a more complex facility and remain stocked with a far greater range of equipment and supplies so that they can offer you whatever you need when you have an appointment with them.

 We are not equipped or staffed to deal with emergency issues.
 The most affordable treatment will be through your primary vet, if possible.
 If you can’t wait, the list below shows the emergency clinics in our area.
 If none of these is close enough to you, you can do a search for “emergency vet near me” for other alternatives.

 Washington, PA 15301

 Open 8 a.m. to midnight daily

 Pittsburgh, PA 15234